-Italy's president summons PM-designate, but doubts remain on key minister
+Italy's president rejects Savona as economy minister, may mean new election

 “I want a different Europe, stronger, but more equal,” Savona said in a statement.

-Last week Savona’s known criticism of the euro and German economic policy further spooked financial markets that were already concerned about the future government’s willingness to reign in the country’s massive debt, worth 1.3 times its annual output.
+Last week Savona’s known criticism of the euro and German economic policy further spooked financial markets that were already concerned about the future government’s willingness to reign in the massive national debt, worth 1.3 times its annual output.

 Outgoing Economy Minister Pier Carlo Padoan said on Sunday that the problem was not Savona, but the coalition’s economic plan, which is “clearly unsustainable”.